lrperlmu/transparency_analysis/analysis_plans/analysis_plans.md

 - whether language helped for each command in that phase (5 or 10 binary outcomes)
 - whether each command was successful in that phase (5 or 10 binary outcomes)

-Each analysis is presented first for continuous data.
+Each analysis is presented first for quantitative data.
 A section at the end discusses modifications for binary data.

 ###Analysis 1